 - be able to articulate clear questions, explain logical concepts, and guide others through logical problems.

 What will I have to do in this course?

 Visit the D2L/Brightspace site

 The course has a D2L/Brightspace site.
 You will find (information on) course readings, videos, scheduled Zoom meetings, assignments, quizzes, tests, grades, and a discussion board there.
-Any updates, including revisions to office hours, PASS sessions, course schedule, and deadlines, will be posted there.
+Any updates, including revisions to the course schedule, PASS sessions, course schedule, will be posted there.
 To make sure you don’t miss a deadline or an important update, please review your notification settings.